 We identify with where we’re from and what we listen to.
-When they move, they bring their music with them.
-When they come home, they return with a more eclectic sense of sound.
-Music carries a certain climate, and climate carries a certain soundtrack.
-Music and location combined, become a powerful storytelling tool.
+When we move, we bring our music with us.
+When we come home, we return with a more eclectic sense of sound.
+Music carries a certain climate, it’s our reflection in that sound, and it’s certainly not an accident.

 People are worried that we’re becoming a homogenized society, that our country is becoming uniform.
 Local regions are losing their native attitude and neighborhoods are being deluded by strip malls and Taco Bells.
 I disagree.
 I believe that music is evidence that we do not live in a homogenized society.
 Could the Grateful Dead have been from Miami?
 Could Kurt Cobain have developed his sound in San Diego?
 Could NWA ever have been straight outa Boston?

 It is no secret that artists use their music to tell about the places that inspired them.
 The Chili Peppers sing about LA, Ray Charles brought Georgia to every show and RunDMC edified the streets of Queens.
 The difference in styles is a difference in culture, we are not the same, and it is this individuality that we have in common.